Prosper (TV series)

 Prosper is an Australian television drama series, released on Stan on 18 January 2024.
-Produced by Jason Stevens and Andrew Walker and directed by Jennifer Lacey and Shaun Wilson, the series follows the family of the U Star megachurch.
+Created by Matt Cameron and Jason Stephens, the series follows the family of the U Star megachurch.
 It stars Richard Roxburgh, Rebecca Gibney, and Ewen Leslie.

-Plot
+Premise

 Cal Quinn, the pastor of the U Star megachurch, announces a bold plan to expand the church into the United States, to the surprise of his family.
 After the suicide of a member of the congregation, Cal's wife Abi stands by him, as other family secrets emerge.